Convergence of Anisotropic Consensus-Based Optimization in Mean-Field Law: Introduction

 \subsubsection{Organization.}

 In Section~\ref{sec:convergence} we first recall details about the well-posedness of the mean-field dynamics~\eqref{eq:fokker_planck_anisotropic} in the case of anisotropic diffusion before we present the main theoretical result about the convergence of anisotropic CBO in mean-field law.
-The proof then follows in Section~\ref{sec:proof_main_theorem_anisotropic}.
-Section~\ref{sec:numerics} illustrates the practicability of the optimization method on a benchmark problem and Section~\ref{sec:conclusion} concludes the paper.
+The proof follows in Section~\ref{sec:proof_main_theorem_anisotropic}.
+Section~\ref{sec:numerics} illustrates the practicability of the method on a benchmark problem and Section~\ref{sec:conclusion} concludes the paper.

 For the sake of reproducible research, in the GitHub repository \url{https://github.com/KonstantinRiedl/CBOGlobalConvergenceAnalysis} we provide the Matlab code implementing the CBO algorithm used in this work.